Join the Arizona Daily Star Opinion team for reader chat with columnist Tim Steller Thursday at 2 p.m.

-The Arizona Daily Star Opinion team is inviting anyone stuck on their couch (so most of you!) to join us today, at 2 p.m. for our weekly Zoom-enabled reader chat.
+The Arizona Daily Star Opinion team is inviting anyone stuck on their couch (so most of you!) to join us 2 p.m.
+Thursday for our weekly Zoom-enabled reader chat.

 Our reader chats have become a great way to meet the Opinion staff, voice your own opinion and possibly have a sketch drawn of yourself by the master himself, cartoonist David Fitzsimmons.